Glossary

 Approved Course

 An approved course is one that meets the criteria set out in the Student Support Regulations.
-The course must be full-time, take place in an approved institution and lead to a major education and training award in line with the National Framework of Qualifications (NFQ) or equivalent.
+The course must take place in an approved institution and lead to a major education and training award in line with the National Framework of Qualifications (NFQ) or equivalent.

 Approved Institution